hedosphere/CountDownTimer/README.md

 # CountDownTimer
-A react component that handles times counting down from specify
+A react native component that handles times counting down from specify